-To avoid double taxation, Georgia is participating in double taxation avoidance treaties, which you can read here and check all the participating countries.
+To avoid double taxation, Georgia is participating in double taxation avoidance treaties, which you can read more about here and check all the participating countries.

-You do not have to be a Georgian resident or personal tax-resident, or partner with a Georgian resident, in order to get Virtual Zone status.
+You do not have to be a Georgian resident, personal tax-resident, or a partner with a Georgian resident, in order to get Virtual Zone status.
 The business must be located in Georgia, but can be managed from anywhere.
 But…

-As the company director, being a resident or tax-resident in Georgia will significantly increase your chances of you company getting approved
+As the company director, being a resident or tax-resident in Georgia will significantly increase your chances of your company getting approved.